-EnerNOC reports that the delay in approving TEP's 2011-2012 EE Implementation Plan was 12 disruptive and EnerNOC lost the opportunity to realize the full value of its contract with TEP.
-In 13 addition, the suspension of EE programing created an environment of uncertainty as to the 14 Commission's support for the EE Standard.159 According to EnerNOC, it halted investment in 15 16 Arizona and created uncertainty among consumers as to whether they can rely on the programs.
-EnerNOC asserts that if programs are going to start and stop or come and go, customers will not 17 make the behavioral changes necessary to make EE effective because there is not a perceived 18 regulatory commitment to the continuation of the program.160 EnerNOC argues that without EE, the 19 only direction for the cost of providing service is up because more resources will need to be acquired 20 to accommodate growing demand.161 21 to recover the Company's authorized revenue requirement primarily through usage-based kWh
+1 2 disruptive and EnerNOC lost the opportunity to realize the full value of its contract with TEP.
+In 3 addition, the suspension of EE programing created an environment of uncertainty as to the Commission's support for the EE Standard.
+159 According to EnerNOC, it halted investment in 4 5 Arizona and created uncertainty among consumers as to whether they can rely on the programs.
+EnerNOC asserts that if programs are going to start and stop or come and go, customers will not make the behavioral changes necessary to make EE effective because there is not a perceived regulatory commitment to the continuation of the program.
+160 EnerNOC argues that without EE, the 8 only direction for the cost of providing service is up because more resources will need to be acquired to accommodate growing demand.
+161